SLOPE-grid/tsSLOPE/README.md

 ## Description

+This repository provides interfaces and glue code to ensure software integration between machine learning models (MLs) in Python, algebraic modelling frameworks in Julia, and HPC optimization solvers in C++.

-This project implements the interface that reads a machine learning (ML) model trained in Python to be used in Julia to inform a JuMP optimization model.
+implements the interface that reads a machine learning (ML) model trained in Python to be used in Julia to inform a JuMP optimization model.

 Directories:
   - tsslope_lib: library that contains functions to load the ML model and some parameters
   - tsslope_lib_jl: contains functions that implement the tsi contraints in julia
-  - test: c ontaints test code
+  - test: contains test code

 ## Add your files